Community development block

-In India, a community development block (CD block) or simply Block is a sub-division of District, administratively earmarked for planning and development.
+In India, a community development block (CD block) or simply a block is a sub-division of a district, administratively earmarked for planning and development.
 In tribal areas, similar sub-divisions are called tribal development blocks (TD blocks).
-The area is administered by a Block Development Officer (BDO), supported by several technical specialists and village-level workers.
+The area is administered by a block development officer (BDO), supported by several technical specialists and village-level workers.
 A community development block covers several gram panchayats, the local administrative units at the village level.
 A block is a rural subdivision and typically smaller than a tehsil.
 A tehsil is purely for revenue administration, whereas a block is for rural development purposes.
 In most states, a block is coterminous with the panchayat samiti area.

 Nomenclature

 The nomenclature varies from state to state, such as common terms like "block" and others including community development block, panchayat union block, panchayat block, panchayat samiti block, development block, etc. All denote a CD Block, which is a subdivision of a district, exclusively for rural development.